interstellar-hitchhiker/Conceptual-Understandings/README.md

 This code is a command prompt (CMD) batch file that generates a conceptual understanding based on the fundamental concept and related concepts the user selects.
 IB MYP and DP teachers of English LA may find this helpful file to glean ideas about the relationship between key and subject-related concepts as a generalization.

 **Here is a brief overview of how it works:**

-  It sets the color of the console window to light blue on black (color 17).
+  -It sets the color of the console window to light blue on black (color 17).

-  It sets the console window title to "MYP Language Acquisition conceptual understanding generator by Inquiring Practitioner (2023)".
+  -It sets the console window title to "MYP Language Acquisition conceptual understanding generator by Inquiring Practitioner (2023)".

-  It defines a label called "loop1" and clears the console screen.
+  -It defines a label called "loop1" and clears the console screen.

-  It sets a variable called "folder" to the batch file folder path.
+  -It sets a variable called "folder" to the batch file folder path.

-  It sets a variable called "lookup" to the path of a file called "lookup.txt" in the batch file folder.
+  -It sets a variable called "lookup" to the path of a file called "lookup.txt" in the batch file folder.

-  It displays a list of critical concepts and prompts the user to select one by typing a number.
+  -It displays a list of critical concepts and prompts the user to select one by typing a number.

-  It sets a variable called "kcname" to the name of the selected key concept.
+  -It sets a variable called "kcname" to the name of the selected key concept.

-  It displays a list of related concepts and prompts the user to select two by typing a number.
+  -It displays a list of related concepts and prompts the user to select two by typing a number.

-  It sets variables called "rcname1" and "rcname2" to the names of the selected related concepts.
+  -It sets variables called "rcname1" and "rcname2" to the names of the selected related concepts.

-  It generates a conceptual understanding based on the selected key concept and related concepts.
+  -It generates a conceptual understanding based on the selected key concept and related concepts.

-  Strengths of this CMD bat file include its simplicity and ease of use.
+  -Strengths of this CMD bat file include its simplicity and ease of use.

 **Further reading:**
 The CMD code/file has several limitations compared to other languages, such as Python.
 It is not a programming language in the traditional sense but rather a shell language used for executing commands.